LonnieLarson/first_app/README.md

-This is the first app in the Ruby on Rails tutorial but I don't know whether tutorial should be capitalized or not so sue me.
+This is the first app in the Ruby on Rails tutorial.